Please call maternity triage on 01324 567098 (open 24 hours 7 days a week) if experiencing any of the following:

 Need more help?

-If you are finding it difficult to manage your PPGP after reading (and following) the information above, please discuss with your midwife or obstetrician.
+If you are finding it difficult to manage your PPGP after reading and following the information above, please discuss with your midwife or obstetrician and they will refer you to NHS Forth Valleys Pelvic Health Physiotherapy team for individualised assessment and discussion your treatment options.

 - Complete this form to request equipment.